 Ever wondered why art is a meditative practice or why is observation important in creativity?

 Almost all the Great Painters and Sculpture artists turned to nature as their object of study.
 Painters like Claude Monet, Vincent Van Gogh, Paul Gauguin etc., were intuitively responding to the ebbs and flows of nature.
 Vincent Van Gogh painted flowers, and amongst all the flowers, he was drawn to the sunflowers.
 Van Gogh’s famous ‘Sunflowers’ series were his experiments with colours.
 He made multiple versions of sunflowers to show how the same colours could be depicted in varied ways.
-It was his observation of the colours of nature.
+It was his observation in art of the colours of nature.
 While on the other hand, Claude Monet made a series of haystacks.
 This painting depicted the different times of the day and the light affected by the time.

 Through the art of observation, one can gather information.
 This gathered information can act as a repository for aspiring artists to create their work.